Kohli, Iyer and Shami lead ‘too strong’ India to Cricket World Cup final

 Sport Weekly: Afghanistan light up the Cricket World Cup

-The result seemed a formality when, backed by a partisan home crowd at the Wankhede Stadium, India pegged back New Zealand’s stiff chase by dismissing both their openers for 39 runs in the eighth over.
+The result seemed a formality when India, backed by a partisan home crowd at the Wankhede Stadium, pegged back New Zealand’s stiff chase by dismissing both their openers for 39 runs in the eighth over.

-However, Daryl Mitchell struck a hard-fought blistering century to lead New Zealand’s fightback along with his captain Kane Williamson, who scored 69 runs in a 181-run partnership.
+However, Daryl Mitchell struck a hard-fought blistering century to lead New Zealand’s fightback along with his captain, Kane Williamson, who scored 69 runs in a 181-run partnership.

-But India, banking on the cushion of a huge total, opened the gates of the New Zealand batting with the wicket of Glenn Phillips and all-but-sealed the win with Mitchell’s dismissal in the 46th over.
+But India, banking on the cushion of a huge total, opened the gates of the New Zealand batting with the wicket of Glenn Phillips and all but sealed the win with Mitchell’s dismissal in the 46th over.

 Pace bowler Shami took seven wickets to make up for dropping Williamson’s catch earlier on.

-Shami said his team were determined not to let the chance of winning a home World Cup final slip out of their hands.
+Shami said his team were determined not to let the chance of winning a home World Cup slip out of their hands.

 “We have come very close in the past, but this one chance we were not going to let go.
 Who knows when the next chance might come,” he said after winning the player of the match award.